lerry30/c-references/arduino/pulse-width-modulation/README.md

 ```

 This is pin 11 in digital pins.
 This kind of pin is different from other pins(I/O) since
-it has additional feature of converting digital value to analog like, working with current
+it has additional feature of converting digital value to analog like working with current
 by controlling its voltage like voltage regulator is not possible here since it is just
 a mini board and achieving such function requires external hardware so the analog that I'm
 saying is similar to frequency.
 It is called PWM(Pulse Width Modulation) where the digital